aystic/aystic/README.md

 ## ▶ About Me :

 ▼ I am a **Computer Engineering** undergrad at **J.C.
 Bose University of Science and Technology, YMCA**🎓<br>
-▼ I ❤ to </> and build cool stuff 😃<br>
+▼ I am a fullstack developer having experience in working with ReactJS, NodeJS, ExpressJS, MySQL, MongoDB.<br>
+▼ Currently I am building a fullstack SPA which will be useful in our daily lives as a productivity tool & exploring DevOps.<br>
+▼ I adore GNU/Linux.<br>
+▼ Beautiful UIs and Illustrations make me ecstatic.<br>
-▼ I ❤ aesthetic UIs, Designs, Customizing & exploring things.<br>
+▼ Constantly exploring and learning new things.<br>

 ---